-The CDC reports that 50 million Americans suffered from chronic pain in 2018, defined as “pain on most days or every day in the past 6 months.”
+The CDC reports that more than 50 million Americans suffered from chronic pain in 2020, defined as “pain on most days or every day in the past 6 months.”
 Nearly 20 million experience high-impact chronic pain, defined as “limiting life or work activities on most days or every day in the past 6 months.”*

 If you’ve seen our Be SAFE campaign, you know that SAFE Project recommends asking about alternatives anytime a doctor wants to give you or a family member an opioid prescription for mild to moderate pain.
 It’s no secret that one cause of our nation’s deadly addiction epidemic was the medical professionals who prescribed far more painkillers than patients actually needed.
 You can tell your doctor that you want treatment that is patient-focused, not just prescription-focused.

 SAFE Project believes patients and doctors should partner to decide what medications are right for managing pain, and be fully informed about the potential hazards associated with opioids.

 The options for non-opioid pain treatment can be overwhelming, so we broke them down below, using five categories: Medications, Restorative Therapies, Interventional Procedures, Behavioral Health, and Complementary & Integrative Health.
 These categories originated from a 2019 Health and Human Services’ Report on “Pain Management Best Practices by the U.S. Department of Health and Human Services.